ialbert/bio/md/bio-data.md

     # Run fetch in verbose mode.
     bio NC_045512 --fetch -v

-Running the fetch command the next time for the accession number will not connect to the internet again, it will exit instead.
+Running the fetch command the next time for the same accession number will not connect to the internet again, it will use the existing data instead.
 Use the `--fetch --update` (see later) to force a re-downloading of data from NCBI.

 Most commands can operate on multiple accession numbers at a time.